evanx/chronica/README.md

 For example, at a specified interval we send an HTTP HEAD request, and check that the status code is 200.

+Furthermore, we can check the content for correctness - JSON or HTML.

 Alerts are sent to specified email addresses and/or a Slack channel via your Slackbot.

 A single YAML configuration file is used for all the components of the app.